olinekleiven/Portfolio/README.md

 ## About Me

 Hi!
-I'm **Oline Kleiven**, a 22-year-old student from Leikanger in Sogn, Norway.
-I'm currently studying at the University of Bergen with a creative mind and a passion for visual design.
+I'm **Oline Kleiven**, a 23-year-old student from Leikanger in Sogn, Norway.
+I'm studying master in "Media and interactionsdesign" at the University of Bergen.
 I love creating things that look visually beautiful and make technology more accessible for everyone.

 My passion is **universal design** - making digital experiences that work for everyone, regardless of their abilities or circumstances.